-Reference Requirements of Council Directive 98/83/EC, as amended Interpretation Article 8(I) Member States shall ensure that any failure to meet the parametric values set in accordance with Article 5 is immediately investigated in order to identify the cause.
+Reference Requirements of Directive (EU) 2020/2184 Interpretation considered and that those measures considered relevant are taken: (a) preventive measures, mitigation measures or appropriate monitoring in the catchment areas for abstraction points or in raw water as set out in points (a), (b) and (c) of the first subparagraph of Article 8(4); (b) requiring water suppliers to carry out monitoring of those substances or compounds, in accordance with point (a) of the second subparagraph of Article 8(5); (c) requiring water suppliers to check whether treatment is adequate to reach the guidance value and, where necessary, to optimise the treatment; and (d) remedial actions in accordance with Article 14(6) where Member States consider it necessary to protect human health.
+The implementing acts provided for in this paragraph shall be adopted in accordance with the examination procedure referred to in Article 22.
+Article 14(1) Member States shall ensure that any failure to meet the parametric values set in accordance with Article 5 is immediately investigated in order to identify the cause.
 The FBO must investigate the cause of chemical or microbiological contamination.
 Appropriate enforcement measures must be taken to ensure that the microbiological and chemical criteria are met.
-If a bottled water sample fails to comply with the provisions of Annex I, Part A or B of Directive 98/83/EC, the EHO may seize, remove, detain or direct the withdrawal from the market of the bottled water.
-For water which is non-compliant with the indicator parameters set out in Annex I, Part C, Member States must consider whether that non-compliance poses any risk to human health.
+If a bottled water sample fails to comply with the provisions of Annex I, Part A or B of Directive (EU) 2020/2184, the EHO may seize, remove, detain, or direct the withdrawal from the market of the bottled water.
+For water which is non-compliant with the indicator parameters set out in Annex I, Part C, Member States must consider whether that non- compliance poses any risk to human health.
 Member States must take remedial action to restore the quality of the water where that is necessary to protect human health.
-Article 8(2) If, despite the measures taken to meet the obligations imposed in Article 4(I), water intended for human consumption does not meet the parametric values set in accordance with Article 5, and subject to Article 6(2), the Member State concerned shall ensure that the necessary remedial action is taken as soon as possible to restore its quality and shall give priority to their enforcement action, having regard inter alia to the extent to which the relevant parametric value has been exceeded and to the potential danger to human health.
-This section is intentionally left blank